Argentine Red Shrimp Recipe

 Serve hot and fresh from the oven!

 Top with garlic butter sauce, lemon slices and parsley.
+This combination is also delicious on Easy Sockeye Salmon!

 Serve alongside roasted veggies, a side salad, or French fries.